Subscribie/subscribie/README.md

 cp .env.example .env
 export COMPOSE_DOCKER_CLI_BUILD=1
 export DOCKER_BUILDKIT=1

-# Build is only required if you want to force the image to be rebuilt
-# --force-recreate is for recreating the container (not the image)
+# Start the container
-docker-compose up --build --force-recreate
+docker-compose up

+# Wait for it to build...
 ```

 Then visit http://127.0.0.1:5000

 To go inside the container, you can do: `docker-compose exec web /bin/bash`
 from the project root directory.

-To rebuild the latest container, stop docker compose then do: `docker-compose build`.

 # How to change theme (theme development)